What is Glacier?

 - Tax Summary - This form summarizes all relevant information about residency, status change dates, OASDI and Medicare exemption, and tax treaty exemption.

-- W-4, Employee’s Withholding Allowance Certificate – Based on tax laws, nonresidents must file their W-4 as Single (regardless of their actual marital status) with only 0 or 1 allowance, with some exceptions; residents of Canada, India (students only), Korea, and Mexico may allow for additional allowances.
+- W-4, Employee’s Withholding Certificate – Based on tax laws, nonresidents must file their W-4 as Single or Married filing separately (regardless of their actual marital status) with no additional elections, with some exceptions; residents of Canada, India (students only), South Korea, and Mexico may be eligible to claim dependents.
+More information can be found in IRS Notice 1392.
 Note: Resident aliens do not have to follow these W-4 requirements, and Glacier will provide a blank W-4 to be completed as needed.

 - 8233, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual – Only employees that are eligible to claim a tax treaty will be provided this form, along with any relevant treaty attachments.